History of Jardine Matheson & Co.: Post-war restructuring

 Jardine's Hong Kong operations faced their first post-war challenge as a result of having to comply with the British trade embargo placed against China during the 1950–1953 Korean War.
 Nevertheless, between 1950 and 1980 the firm underwent another period of dramatic transformation.
-Just as the nineteenth century had brought change with industrialisation, the decades following the Second World War brought a new period of expansion as Jardines sought out new markets to replace those lost in China.
+Just as the nineteenth century had brought change with industrialisation, the decades following World War II brought a new period of expansion as Jardines sought out new markets to replace those lost in China.

 When the Korean War ended in 1953, the firm continued to trade with China through the annual Canton Fair, at which approximately half the country's international trade was conducted through the seven official Chinese state trading corporations.

 In 1954, Jardines expanded into Southeast Asia through an investment in Henry Waugh and Co, which had operations in Malaya, Singapore, Thailand and Borneo.